-This program is ideal for student’s who are studying film or media and is perfect for anyone who wants to get hands-on experience producing a short-film.
+This program is ideal for students who are studying production or media and is perfect for anyone who wants to get hands-on experience producing a short-film.

-The Lights, Camera, Action! program is hosted by the Department of Media and Information at MSU.
+The Lights, Camera, Action! program is hosted by the Department of Media and Information at MSU, with the help of 24 time Emmy award-winning television journalist Troy Hale.
 During this fast-paced short course, students will be trained in basic single camera production techniques for professional projects.
 Guided by experts, students will move from learning foundation work all the way to professional video processes.
 Participants will learn how to produce professional projects from conception to delivery.

-During the course, students will work in groups and apply knowledge acquired during this course to produce high quality, 5-minute short film projects.
-These films will be produced at a professional level, not a student level, and the expected level of quality is such that they would be accepted into the program of a US-based film festival – and they are!
-In both 2016 and 2017, films produced by the students in this Short Course have been accepted and screened at US-based film festivals.
+Students will work in groups and apply the knowledge they acquired during this course to produce high quality, 5-minute short film projects.
+These films will be produced at a professional level, not a student level, and the expected level of quality is such that they would be accepted into the program of an international film festival – and they are!

 Training will cover the following areas: